ckjr3000/float-v2/src/meetups/may-24.md

 This is a very beginner friendly workshop, with no prior experience required.

-**NOTE**: This session will serve, in part, as research and development for a longer series of 'DIY Web Development' workshops, so people with experience coding are very much welcome to come along and provide input!
+**NOTE**: This session will serve, in part, as research and development for a longer series of 'DIY Web Development' workshops, so people experienced with coding are very much welcome to come along and provide input!

 ## Where?